miguelitoelgrande/BlenderSCAD/README.md

 <img src="imgs/Logo_BlenderSCAD.png">

+I've started developing BlenderSCAD on Blender 2.68/2.69.
+The most recent versions will be tested against 2.70 but may still work on older Blender releases.
+OS wise, I'm using Blender on Windows7 64bit, but also tested it on Ubuntu (well sideloaded on an Android tablet).

 <h2>Install Instructions</h2>
-(Update)
-BlenderSCAD currently relies on Blender 2.69 installed.
-I've developed it on Windows with Blender 64bit version, but also tested it on Ubuntu (well sideloaded on an Android tablet).

 Installing BlenderSCAD is fairly simple:
 Meanwhile, I've split the project into a python module <i>blenderscad</i>, default user prefs and startup files for the <i>config</i> folder and the BlenderSCAD panel to be placed in the <i>addons</i> folder.